What It Means to Be a Child of God

 — Galatians 4:6

-And we are not children by adoption paperwork—but we are children by all the Jesus did on our behalf and we get to enjoy it through participation in Christ’s own sonship.
+And we are not children by adoption paperwork—but we are children by all that Jesus did (past tense) on our behalf.
+Salvation is awakening.
+Awakening to this truth is the joy of our salvation participating in Christ’s own sonship.

 So hear this, beloved: